Best Espresso Machines for Home Use.

 My Observations:

-As far as bean to cup machines go, for around £400, I don’t think you can ask for much more than what the Brera delivers in terms of espresso quality right out of the box, which as I’ve said is simply as good as the much more expensive machines in the range.
+As far as bean to cup machines go, for around £400, I don’t think you can ask for much more than what the Brera delivers in terms of espresso quality right out of the box, which as I’ve said is extremely as good as the much more expensive machines in the range.

-Warranty with the Brera if you buy it from Gaggia Direct (the UK distributor for Gaggia Milano) is 2 years as basic, however you can extend it to 3 years for just £20 – and it’s a solid warranty offered by a UK company with an in-house service department, which is rather rare for warranty on machines at this type of appreciate.
+Warranty with the Brera if you buy it from Gaggia Direct (the UK distributor for Gaggia Milano) is 2 years as standard, however you can extend it to 3 years for just £20 – and it’s a solid warranty offered by a UK company with an in-house service department, which is rather rare for warranty on machines at this type of appreciate.

-Gaggia anima bean to cup espresso machine.£75 off with discount code: COFBLAN22
+£75 off with discount code: COFBLAN22

 Features: